njamesgeorge1223/Crowdfunding-Goal-Analysis-in-Excel/Resources/README.md

-This folder holds the unprocessed version of the input Excel file for this challenge.
+This folder holds the unprocessed version of this Challenge's input Excel file.